 Over 4000 Children from local schools across the GTA that now include the COMMFFEST festival experience as part of their annual curriculum.

 COMMFFEST’S unique diversity invites the world to one local community event over several days in Toronto

 The COMMFFEST AWARDS: Best Film and Honourable Mention are the two categories for the MADA (Making a Difference) Awards.
 The MADA goes to filmmakers whose work champions’ social good and community enrichment.
 Whether young or old, seasoned or just beginning, cinematic storytellers are welcomed into COMMFFEST with opportunities to engage and inspire audiences.

 FILMS OF ANY GENRES ACCEPTED; independently produced films.
-Included in that mix are childrens issues, poverty, human rights LGBTQ, women's rights, third world struggles, environmental issues affecting communities, e.t.c. we accept all films in all genres.
+Included in that mix are childrens issues, poverty, human rights LGBTQ, women's rights, third world struggles,

 All submissions are required to release the information of previous screenings.